pveber/morse/paper/paper.md

 The rjags package is installed
 ```

-Otherwise, you can specify to your `R` graphical user interface where the JAGS executable is located in your computer (somewhere in `'C:/Program Files/JAGS/JAGS-4.3.0/x64/bin/jags-terminal.exe'` on Windows machines):
+Otherwise, you can specify to your `R` graphical user interface where JAGS executable is located in your computer (somewhere in `'C:/Program Files/JAGS/JAGS-4.3.0/x64/bin/jags-terminal.exe'` on Windows machines):

 ```r
 testjags(jags=runjags.getOption('jagspath'))